111: Moon Zero Two

 Oh, Magic Screen!

-Probably a reference to the anthropomorphized rolling drawing board with the occasional psychedelic display that appeared on the CBS Saturday morning series Pee-wee’s Playhouse (1986-1990).
+Magic Screen was the anthropomorphized rolling drawing board with the occasional psychedelic display that appeared on the CBS Saturday morning series Pee-wee’s Playhouse (1986-1990).
 Pee-wee Herman (Paul Reubens) would most often play “Connect the Dots” with Magic Screen by jumping inside it and playing with whatever construct Screen devised.
 It was voiced by Alison Mork.

-They got the spare.
+Picked up the spare.

 The Old West?
 In space, no one can art direct.